Imagine, with an eagle’s eye, one miniature encampment of tents in Ruaha's landscape of giants.

 Early morning game drive

-Complimentary flights to the South
+50% off flights in the South

-This offer does not include inducement flights.
+New bookings only and this offer does not include inducement flights.

 Enhancing lives at Kigelia